Legislative violence: 14 August 2014

 Two lawmakers, Oleh Lyashko and Oleksandr Shevchenko, got into an argument on the floor.
 Shevchenko accused Lyashko, who had built an image as a combative opponent of pro-Russian separatists, of never having visited the separatist eastern region.
 The argument eventually led to Shevchenko punching Lyashko in the face.

 11 December 2015

 Petro Poroshenko Bloc deputy Oleh Barna presented flowers to then-Prime Minister Arseniy Yatsenyuk during the latter's address, and then tried to physically carry him away from the podium, leading to a fight.

 14 November 2016

 Yuriy Boyko, of the centre-left Opposition Bloc, punched Oleh Lyashko in the face after the right-wing Radical Party member purportedly accused him of being a "Kremlin agent".

 20 December 2018

-A brawl broke out after opposition politician Nestor Shufrych tore down a poster of oligarch and politician Viktor Medvedchuk.
+A brawl broke out after opposition politician Nestor Shufrych tore down a poster of oligarch and politician Viktor Medvedchuk with the slogan "Putin's agent Medvedchuk must face trial".

 5 December 2019

 The first fight of the 9th Verkhovna Rada occurred between Maksym Buzhanskyi and Geo Leros, both Servant of the People deputies, over an alleged insult by the former toward Iryna Vereshchuk (another Servant of the People deputy) in an internal faction group chat.
 European Solidarity politician Iryna Herashchenko reported that Leros apparently dragged Buzhanskyi into the European Solidarity section of the Rada during the fight, after which European Solidarity deputies stopped him.